 R4U’s campaign message is “Residents not Politicians.”
 Like Energizer‘s, it’s not supposed to be taken literally; it is a point of difference.
 It is short-form for a number of important values.
 It is a voter promise.

-It means things like “people who are in it for their neighbours and not status or money”, “residents’ needs before those of political parties”, “local people before career politicians”, “act like a resident not a politician” – all which are in effect “local people (just like the rest of us) making decisions for their fellow local people”.
+It means things like “people who are in it for their fellow neighbours and not status, power, or money”, “residents’ needs before those of political parties and tribes”, “local people before career politicians”, “acting like a resident not a politician” – all which are in effect “local people (just like the rest of us) making decisions for their fellow local people”.

 And like any big promise it has to be more than skin deep, and with Residents for Uttlesford it is.
 The national parties develop policies centrally and force their local politicians to make them happen, even if they don’t fit local need.
 In Essex we’ve seen it with school and police cuts.
 They were all unopposed by the local Conservatives who are following their national party’s instructions.

-And importantly R4U’s policies were actually built with direct input from over 600 residents, from the bottom up, not top down.
+In fact none of the national parties have full and proper local manifestos.
+They don’t believe that they have to because “people will vote for them anyway.”
+Importantly R4U’s policies were actually built with direct input from over 600 residents, from the bottom up, not top down.
 And that’s what it says on the tin.
-Residents for Uttlesford: “Residents not Politicians”
+Residents for Uttlesford: “Residents not Politicians”.